Skip Navigation

 • When you paste in your AWS S3-signed URL, make sure to contain it within quotes.

-• Provide the --app argument to tell Heroku which application and corresponding database you want to operate on.
+• Provide the --app argument to tell Heroku which app and corresponding database you want to operate on.

 • This command is destructive, requiring you to confirm it.
 If you don’t provide the --confirm argument, you’re asked to confirm the action before continuing.